Seeding bare patches successfully

 A more expensive option is Barenbrug Ultrafine which contains the Barolympic cultivar which was ranked No 1 with a score of 8.6 in the G4 table of the British Society of Plant Breeders Turfgrass Seed 2018, the highest mean score in the entire publication.
 This seed is particularly suitable for croquet lawns.

 These cultivars are hard wearing, recover very well from drought, can be mowed as low as 4 or 5 mm producing a fast playing surface and generate less thatch than other grasses.
 They germinate strongly at temperatures down to 9 degrees C.

 The seeding compost is graded to 4mm and must be kept dry before use.
 To aid germination and establishment of seedlings an organic fertiliser should be used.
 The Croquet Lawn Spring or Autumn organic fertiliser that I supply is safe for seeding applications and should be applied before covering the seed with compost.

 Seeding Compost: Supplied in 40 litre bags (min 6 bags) or in bulk bags of 730, 1000 or 1500 litres.
 A 40 litre bag covers 5 sqm.
 Supplied on a pallet.
-Cost varies according to quantity and delivery address.
+Available in my shop here.

 Fertiliser: Croquet Lawn Spring or Autumn organic fertiliser is usually included in the annual programme that I supply.